Review the complete agenda for more

 Celinda Appleby, Global Head of Digital Recruitment and Employer Brand for Oracle’s Global Talent Acquisition Organization

-This session will share how to make the most out of video interviewing - how to think outside-the-box and use it as not only a way to optimize your hiring process (enhancing candidate experience, saving time and making better assessments to name a few), but as a way to optimize your recruitment team.
+This session will share a new advantage that emerges for video interviewing users.
+Think outside-the-box and consider this technology not only a way to boost your hiring process (enhancing candidate experience, saving time and making better assessments to name a few), but as a way to create better hiring managers.

 Jeff Lupinaaci has the challenge of reinventing the company’s recruiting strategy in order to find and retain the right people, reduce turnover, and increase their employer brand awareness.
 He will share his plan to hire to their EVP by changing their sourcing process, revise their marketing and branding efforts to target and attract the right candidates, and new assessment methods to ensure they are hiring the right people, and still keep a lean team.

 This session will explore alternative sourcing ideas outside of the usual places and processes.
-We will share creative strategies for finding talent on and off social sites based on skill, associations, location and the breadcrumbs they leave online.
-Attendees will gain practical places to start and research to begin and build their own direct sourcing strategies.
+You will hear creative ideas for finding talent on and off social sites based on skill, associations, location and the breadcrumbs they leave online.
+You will gain practical tips that you can implement immediately into your direct sourcing strategies.